How To Groom an Old Cat With Matted Cat Hair

 5. Sometimes simply pulling the knotted fur apart carefully with your fingers will free the mat.
 If that doesn’t work, a professional groomer should be sought.
 Mats that are close to the skin must be shaved off with cat-appropriate clippers used by someone familiar with the practice.
 It’s very easy to cut a cat, and a small nick could turn into a big problem fast.

-Other tools and products that can be useful when you’re learning how to groom a cat are:
+Other tools and products that can be useful when you’re learning how to groom a cat include:

 Share: